hrachovcovat/english/04_resume/index.md

 one-off high school project

-during this project I had to be on the alert, because everything was happening so quickly and anything won't happen again
+- during this project I had to be on the alert
+- everything was happening so quickly and anything won't happen again

 **Part time job at Tchibo Shop** / current, since 2018

-customer service, ?? and sorting orders, staff assistant
+customer service, pairing and sorting orders, assistant for everything

 ...